 Steps to Apply

-Once the following documents have been submitted, your file will be complete and ready for an admission decision within approximately two weeks:
+Submit the following documents.
+Once they have been submitted, your file will be complete and ready for an admission decision within two weeks.

 - SAT or ACT Scores

-- English Requirements (Applicants from countries whose primary language is not English must demonstrate English proficiency in one of the following ways to ensure a successful experience at SDC.)
+Applicants from countries whose primary language is not English must demonstrate English proficiency in one of the following ways to ensure a successful experience at SDCC.

-- TOEFL Scores: A recent official test score report with a minimum of 61 on the internet based test, or 500 on the paper based test.
+- TOEFL Score: A recent official test score report with a minimum of 67 on the iBT

 - Bank Statement

 Official bank statement in English showing a student has the financial means to pay for one year of attendance at SDCC.

 6. Affidavit Form

 - Deposit Deadline: June 15